Boy name origins & meanings

 According to Google search data analysis, in the last five years Isaac was at its peak popularity in September 2018.

 Isaac was the son of elderly Sarah and 100-year-old Abraham in The Old Testament.
 Many people laughed at the old age of the couple, giving Isaac its meaning.
 The name has since moved away from its biblical roots and taken hold in other ways with notable namesakes Isaac Hanson, Isaac Newton, Isaac Walton, Isaac Bashevis Singer, Isaac Asimov, Isaac Stern, and Isaac Hayes.
-It's also been a popular choice for fictional characters, appearing in Teen Wolf, The Fault in Our Stars, The Wizard of Oz, and The Beautiful Life Isaac was searched for most often in the following states:
+It's also been a popular choice for fictional characters, appearing in Teen Wolf, The Fault in Our Stars, The Wizard of Oz, and The Beautiful Life

 Where is it Popular?